 Sherine: SPF.
 It's the single best thing you can do for your skin.
 All skin types, all ages, always.
 Every day.
 Forever.
 The end.

 Sarah: See above.
 Every beauty ed will tell you the same.
 The almighty Oz has spoken.

 // Sarah and Sherine Shop our site: Here are their top picks:

-Ere Perez All Beauty Cream - I like using this if I'm going at night as a base instead of foundation (if I'm having a good skin day).
-I'll do a quick double cleanse to get rid of sunscreen, oil etc, and then massage this in and my skin drinks it right up.
+I like using this as a base instead of foundation (if I'm having a good skin day) for a dewy, glossy glow, or add a drop to my existing foundation.
+I just massage a couple drops in and my skin drinks it right up.

-Soak Society Sleep Wellness Soak - I love a bath, and this one is especially delicious before bed.
-It combines epsom salts with colloidal oatmeal to soothe skin, and lavender and chamomile to calm frazzled nerves.
+I love a bath, and this one is especially delicious before bed.
+It combines epsom salts with dried botanicals to calm frazzled nerves.

-Weleda Skin Food - I’m a mum so if something is multi-purpose just sign me up and take my money.
-Is it a mask?
-A moisturiser?
+I’m a mum so if something is multi-purpose just sign me up and take my money.
+Is it a moisturiser?
 A cuticle cream?
+A dry-spot-saver?
 It’s EVERYTHING!
-This is cult for a reason: it works everywhere, is super nourishing, hydrating on even the roughest skin and is great for protecting the skin barrier – especially needed now we’re heading into winter.
+This is cult for a reason: it works everywhere, is super nourishing, hydrating on even the roughest skin and is great for protecting the skin barrier – especially needed now we’re in winter.

 We Are Feel Good Sensitive Sunscreen Lotion, SPF 50+

 I know I know, Sherine beat me to it and recommended a sunscreen too.
 But this is just so good.
 I use it for both me and my kids – the no fragrance means it’s great for their delicate skin, plus it soaks in fast (essential for toddler wrangling) , doesn’t sting eyes and isn’t greasy.
 Have even happily used on my face without an issue.
 This is one I buy again and again.